Alberto Magliozzi: Glamour as a social pretext

 For Magliozzi, "wine and the senses" are an essential combination, and he wanted to demonstrate the concept with a work in 2015 on the most famous wines of Sardinia.

-In Magliozzi's opinion, glamor can also be used as a means of social denunciation by addressing issues such asdrugs, violence and peace as opposed to war.
+In Magliozzi's opinion, glamour can also be used as a means of social denunciation by addressing issues such asdrugs, violence and peace as opposed to war.
 His photographic book, Portraits of Life, dedicated four different sections to drugs, violence, and peace with a fourth section in which the models simulate the "dream" of "better expectations".

 In the field of communication, Magliozzi led as president the "top of the jury examining the works" of one of the largest photographic competitions ever held in Trieste: Communicating with images: photography.
 The competition as explained by Il Piccolo was a "'competition of ideas', a small laboratory of color, ideas, techniques and interpretations to highlight the entire territory of Trieste, at its best-known corners or niches to be rediscovered [...] is part of the recent proposals launched by 'Il Giulia per Trieste', a form of support for the enhancement of the city."